-Outcomes: During the Q3 reporting period, statewide felony in the community civil conversion orders remained flat (increased from seven to eight orders).
+Outcomes: During the Q1 2023 reporting period, statewide felony in the community civil conversion orders decreased 83.3 percent from 24 to 4.
 Misdemeanor orders remained at zero in this reporting period.
-Over the last four years, misdemeanor civil conversion orders have only averaged 0.31 per quarter indicating that felony civil conversions comprise most of these orders.
+Over the last 4.50 years, misdemeanor civil conversion orders have only averaged 0.28 per quarter indicating that felony civil conversions comprise most of these orders.

 Drivers: Clients in the forensic behavioral health system who undergo restoration treatment and who remain incompetent after several treatment orders, may have their criminal charges dismissed with prejudice and be ordered for evaluation for involuntary civil commitment.
 Additionally, clients waiting for competency restoration who are not admitted timely may also have their criminal charges dismissed with prejudice without any restoration attempted and be ordered for evaluation for involuntary civil commitment.
 Many clients with more serious or violent felony charges are civilly committed in this manner under RCW 71.05.
 If competency is regained at some point, prosecutors can choose to re-file and pursue the charges in the criminal courts.
 Additionally, with lengthy wait times for inpatient forensic restoration services, many judges across the state increasingly order dismissal of criminal charges and evaluation for civil conversion of clients who had not yet attempted more time-controlled forensic restoration.
 Civil conversion clients, if found incompetent, typically get admitted ahead of forensic patients and due to capacity constraints at the state hospitals are increasingly using forensic-designated beds.
 Civil patients, on average remain in those beds longer frequently resulting in 4-5 fewer forensic patients moving through the system per civil patient, per year.
-This has seriously eroded the ability to move forensic patients into the state hospitals in a timely manner, and new beds coming online in 2023 will bring much needed assistance to this issue.
+This has seriously eroded the ability to move forensic patients into the state hospitals in a timely manner, and new beds that have just come online in Q2 2023 will bring much needed assistance to this issue.